plaintextaccounting/plaintextaccounting/src/Choosing-accounts.md

 Some rules of thumb:

-- It helps to use the standard five top level accounts (assets, liabilities, equity, revenues, expenses, in your preferred language).
+- It helps to use the standard [[FAQ#what-are-the-five-top-level-accounts|five top level accounts]] (assets, liabilities, equity, revenues, expenses, in your preferred language).

 - Add subaccounts as driven by your reporting needs.
 Otherwise keep account names simple.